richardjennings/gguf-info/README.md

 ## What

-Print the info from a local `gguf` LLM format file.
+gguf-info reads a local `gguf` format LLM file and prints out details.

-Array values over length 50 are truncated.

 e.g.